Overactive Bladder in Children Medication

 Although pharmacologic therapy is one of the mainstays in the treatment of adult overactive bladder (OAB) and the management of neurogenic detrusor overactivity, its role in the treatment of idiopathic OAB in children is less well defined.

 Anticholinergic agents are often used in children with OAB when behavioral therapy has failed or as an adjunct to behavioral therapy.
-Currently, the most commonly used anticholinergic for the treatment of OAB in children is oxybutynin (Ditropan XL).
+The most commonly used anticholinergics in children are oxybutynin (78%) and tolterodine (17%).
+[51]

 Anticholinergic Agents